How to Hire and Manage a Strong Management Team

 - Managers do not keep their superstar employees happy to prevent them from considering leaving the company to work for another employer.

 - Unfortunately, many companies have poor financial and operational reporting available for the president and the management team.
 Good reporting would help them better understand which member(s) of the management team and their employees are doing a great job and who are the nonperformers.
-Owners do not understand the value of spending the right amount of money on hiring a reliable, qualified, and talented controller/CFO.
+Owners do not understand the value of spending the right amount of money on hiring a reliable, qualified, and experienced cfo consultant.